 The history of Cavalletti

-Historically Cavalletti has been a word of mouth treasure shared among Romans and by no means a spot tourists know about.
+Historically Cavalletti has been a word of mouth treasure shared among Romans and by no means a spot tourists knew about.
 It's off the beaten track nestled in one of Rome’s residential neighborhoods on Via Nemorense just off the Via Salaria and heading towards the beltway leading north out of Rome.

 This family owned and run business, operated in the same location for over sixty years until the Covid era.
 The shop is a small unpretentious storefront and had I not been searching it out I might not have stepped through the door.
 Friends of ours who used to live in the neighborhood introduced us to Cavalletti's millefoglie and I think they came upon it purely by chance.
 This part of Via Nemorense is a mixed residential and business neighborhood, overcrowded with cars double and triple parked.